yuhaoju/react-markdown-gen/README.md

 # react-markdown-gen
-use [react-docgen](https://github.com/reactjs/react-docgen/) extract information from React component, and convert to markdown.
+use [react-docgen](https://github.com/reactjs/react-docgen/) to extract information from React component, and convert to markdown.

 ## Install